dxlnr/python-sdk/README.md

 </p>

 Python SDK library for using the **Modalic Federated Learning Operations Platform**.

-The SDK library serves as convenient interface for performing Federated Learning with the most common Machine Learning frameworks like [Pytorch](https://github.com/pytorch/pytorch) written in the Python programming language.
+The SDK library serves as convenient interface for performing Federated Learning with the most common Machine Learning frameworks like [Pytorch](https://github.com/pytorch/pytorch) or [Tensorflow](https://github.com/tensorflow/tensorflow) written in the Python programming language.
-As an API layer it enables an individual client application to take part within a Federated Learning setup.
+As an additional software layer within a Machine Learning pipeline, the SKD enables an individual client application to take part within a Federated Learning setup.
 The coordination of a distributed Machine Learning process solving a particular problem, is done by a central server or service provider which can be started via Python script using the SDK.

 As the main entrypoint to a production ready FLOps Platform, this software package aims for all developers and ML practitioners that want to run ML use cases in distributed fashion.

 ## Usage
 In order to run a Federated Learning procedure two main entities have to instantiated.
 The client logic and the aggregation server application.
-Both can be started via SDK.
+Both can be started via the SDK.
 Currently Pytorch \& Tensorflow are supported as framework to construct the ML architecture.

 #### Run the Aggregation Server